 Just a quick note, I did notice that many of the comments that were not 5 stars were from people expecting more than an introduction to all the continuous integration tools Edward reviews.

 My suggestion is this.
-If you’re not looking for a high-level introduction on DevOps or continuous delivery then don’t waste your time or money taking this course, dive right into the more in-depth topics I noted above or search Udemy for something else that meets your training requirements.
-And there are plenty more DevOps training courses to choose from that cover cloud and software development.
+If you’re not looking for a high-level introduction on DevOps or continuous delivery then don’t waste your time or money taking this course, dive right into the more in-depth topics I noted above, or search Udemy for something else that meets your training requirements.
+And there are plenty more DevOps training courses to choose from that cover cloud, containers, and software development.
 Udemy is a gold mine…